 RULES AND REGULATIONS

-42. The Board of Directors may prescribe such rules and regulations not inconsistent with these by-laws relating to the management and operation of the corporation as they deem expedient, provided that such rules and regulations shall have force and effect only until the next annual meeting of the members of the corporation when they shall be confirmed, and failing such confirmation as such annual meeting of members shall at and from time to time cease to have any force and effect.
+42. The Board of Directors may prescribe such rules and regulations not inconsistent with these by-laws relating to the management and operation of the corporation as they deem expedient, provided that such rules and regulations shall have force and effect only until the next annual general meeting of the members of the corporation when they shall be confirmed, and failing such confirmation as such annual general meeting of members shall at and from time to time cease to have any force and effect.

 LOCAL CHAPTERS